 Playing back all 38 excerpts, repeating in pairs, lasts 40 minutes.
 To create shorter listening sessions, I divided the excerpts into three smaller groups, and created playlists from each group.

-This organization resulted in the six listening sessions above (3 groups x 2 playlists each), with each session lasting ~13 to 16 minutes.
+This resulted in the six listening sessions above (3 groups x 2 playlists each).

 Improvements